 accraexpat.com and real estate in Ghana

-In 2012, we decided to take this service to the highest level and designed this dedicated and comprehensive real estate section, launched in early 2013.
-The aim is to offer expatriates as well as foreign companies/organizations, whether in the country or abroad, a reliable one-stop platform with the largest and best selection of international standard properties from established and reputable agents, property managers and developers in Ghana.
+In 2012, we decided to take this service to the highest level and designed this dedicated and comprehensive real estate section, launched early 2013.
+The aim of accraexpat.com Property is to offer expatriates as well as foreign companies/organizations, whether in the country or abroad, a reliable one-stop platform with the largest and best selection of international standard properties from established and reputable agents, property managers and developers in Ghana.

 Indeed, the ready to move-in properties listed here are supplied by a shortlist of registered providers we have carefully selected for their professionalism and reliability.
 Criterias were experience and knowledge of the market, reputation, standards of properties handled, level of customer service, professionalism and reliability.

-Instead of identifying and dealing with single agents with a limited portfolio, users of accraexpat.com can now access Ghana’s best real estate in one place.
+Instead of identifying and dealing with single agents with a limited portfolio, users of accraexpat.com Property can now access Ghana’s best real estate in one place.
 Along with the How To Guide, our visitors from 150 countries around the world can find the necessary information to plan a relocation ahead and safely carry on the important issue of securing the right accommodation.

 Using the real estate section

 With our real estate partners, we work and plan ahead of your search in order to significantly reduce the delay between the time you contact us and the selection of your home.